 - Preheat oven to 350°F. Run cookies through your food processor until you get a smooth crumb-like texture.
 Pour these crumbs into a medium sized bowl and combine with your melted butter, sugar and pinch of salt.

-- Scoop about a tbsp's worth of cookie crust mixture into 12 of the 16 cavities of your silicone molds.
+- Scoop about 2 tablespoons worth of cookie crust mixture into 12 of the 16 cavities of your silicone molds.
 There is no need to grease these molds.
 The finished cheesecake bites can easily be removed once they have been chilled in the refrigerator for a few hours.
 Use something with a small, flat bottom to press your cookie crust into the bottom of each cavity.

 - Bake at 350°F for 7 minutes.
 Take them out and cool to room temperature while you make your filling.
 Bring oven temperature down to 325°F.